nickwells/versionparams.mod/README.md

 # versionparams.mod
-parameters for accessing the version information
+This provides an AddParams function that adds a 'version' parameter which will print the version information.